Timeline of Mars Science Laboratory: Landing (2012)

-Curiosity landed in the Gale Crater at 05:17 UTC on August 6, 2012.
+Curiosity landed in the Gale Crater at 05:17 UTC on 6 August 2012.
 Upon reaching Mars, an automated precision landing sequence took over the entire landing events.
 A cable cutter separated the cruise stage from the aeroshell and then the cruise stage was diverted into a trajectory for burn-up in the atmosphere.
 Landing was confirmed simultaneously by 3 monitoring Mars orbiters.
 Curiosity landed on target and only 2.4 km from its center.
 The coordinates of the landing site (named "Bradbury Landing") are: 4.5895°S 137.4417°E.

 Some low resolution Hazcam images were beamed to Earth by relay orbiters confirming the rover's wheels were deployed correctly and on the ground.
 Three hours later, the rover begins to beam detailed data on its systems' status as well as on its entry, descent and landing experience.
-Aerial 3-D images of the landing site are available and include: the Curiosity rover and related Parachute (HiRISE, October 10, 2012).
+Aerial 3-D images of the landing site are available and include: the Curiosity rover and related Parachute (HiRISE, 10 October 2012).

-On August 8, 2012, Mission Control began upgrading the rover's dual computers by deleting the entry-descent-landing software, then uploading and installing the surface operation software; the switchover was completed by August 15.
+On 8 August 2012, Mission Control began upgrading the rover's dual computers by deleting the entry-descent-landing software, then uploading and installing the surface operation software; the switchover was completed by 15 August.

-2012 events
+Prime mission (2012 - September 2014)

-On August 15, 2012, the rover began several days of instrument checks and mobility tests.
-The first laser testing of the ChemCam by Curiosity on Mars was performed on a rock, N165 ("Coronation" rock), near Bradbury Landing on August 19, 2012.
+On 15 August 2012, the rover began several days of instrument checks and mobility tests.
+The first laser testing of the ChemCam by Curiosity on Mars was performed on a rock, N165 ("Coronation" rock), near Bradbury Landing on 19 August 2012.

 The science and operations teams have identified at least six possible routes to the base of Mount Sharp, and estimate about a year studying the rocks and soil of the crater floor while Curiosity slowly makes its way to the base of the mountain.
 The ChemCam team expects to take approximately one dozen compositional measurements of rocks per day.

-Having completed its mobility tests, the rover's first drive began on August 29, 2012, to a place called Glenelg about 400 m to the east.
+Having completed its mobility tests, the rover's first drive began on 29 August 2012, to a place called Glenelg about 400 m to the east.
 Glenelg is a location where three types of terrain intersect, and is the mission's first major driving destination.
 The drive across may take up to two months, after which Curiosity will stay at Glenelg for a month.

 On the way, Curiosity studied a pyramidal rock dubbed "Jake Matijevic" after a mathematician-turned-rover-engineer who played a critical role in the design of the six-wheeled rover, but died just days after Curiosity landed in August.